allteramy/code-snippets/Zapier-Integrations/Ecwid-Web-Store/README.md

 ## Zap setup:

 <br>
-Steps 1-4 involved taking in the store order and filtering for the specific product # (0001 in this example - a digital video product).
+Steps 1-4 involved taking in the store order and filtering for the specific product # (00002 in this example - a resource guide).
 <br>
 <br>
 <br>